jbampton/ruby-eclipse-cheatsheets-to-dita/README.md

 ![man ri](documentation/images/man-ri.png)

 Ruby also ships with a fantastic tool called IRB.
-IRB is the interactive Ruby console where you can test out your Ruby commands inside a terminal.
+IRB is the interactive Ruby shell where you can test out your Ruby commands inside a terminal.
+I made [short video on IRB](https://www.youtube.com/watch?v=CpFgz5Iq3qA) on Youtube to the magical sounds of Fon Leman.

 ###man irb